eeshannarula29/structlinks/index.md

 ## Welcome to NetLinks

-Easily access different DataTypes, like Linked list, Doubly Linked lists, Trees, Binary trees, and may more.
-You can even visualize them.
-It also can be used to sort and search items in these data types.
+Easily Access and visualize different Data structures including Linked lists, Doubly Linked lists, Trees, Binary trees, Graphs, Stacks, and Queues.

 I should also mention that much of the Basic data class structure is take from the University of Toronto's CSC111 course.
 I and other collaborators are students at